Cray-HPE/docs-csm/operations/rack_resiliency/Manage_Critical_Services.md

 }
 ```

 In this example, the administrator wishes to add the `coredns` critical service.
-To do this, they remove the following three lines:
+To do this, they add the following three lines:

 ```json
 "coredns": {